Marsden Grotto

 The Marsden Grotto, locally known as The Grotto, is a gastropub located on the coast at Marsden in South Shields, Tyne & Wear, England.
 It is partly dug into the cliff face and fronted with a more conventional building opening onto the beach.
 The pub is one of the very few "cave bars" in Europe, another being Ye Olde Trip to Jerusalem in Nottingham.

-The venue includes large bar, the inside cave with another bar and pool room, a bistro, a heated terrace on the beach and a seafood restaurant upstairs.
+The venue includes a large bar, the inside cave with another bar and pool room, a bistro, a heated terrace on the beach and a seafood restaurant upstairs.
 Access is either by lift from the car park or by a zigzag staircase on the cliff at the side of the building.
 The lift is housed in a brick shaft rising from the front of the building.

 History

 Jack the Blaster

 A lead miner from Allendale, Jack Bates and his wife Jessie moved to the area in 1782.
-It is alleged he moved into a small cave at Marsden Rock either after refusing to pay rent on his house in Allendale or simply having nowhere to live.
+It is said that he moved into a small cave at Marsden Rock either after refusing to pay rent on his house in Allendale or simply having nowhere to live.
 Using explosives from a local quarry, he blasted the small cave into a much larger one, earning his nickname "Jack the Blaster" in the process and creating a rent-free and landlord-free home.
-The dwelling was accessed by zig-zagging stairs down the cliff, thought to be built by Jack.
-The unusual and eccentric choice of dwelling attracted visitors, which the couple supplied with refreshments at a cost.
-It is suggested that he became involved in smuggling activities - offering refreshment to smugglers using caves of the coastline to hide contraband cargo.
+The dwelling was accessed by zigzag stairs down the cliff, thought to be built by Jack Bates.
+The unusual and eccentric choice of dwelling attracted visitors, to whom the couple sold refreshments.
+He may have become involved in smuggling – offering refreshment to smugglers using caves of the coastline to hide contraband.

 Peter Allan

-A local man (although originally from Scotland) and pub landlord, Peter Allan took over the Marsden Grotto and developed it with money allegedly won at the races.
+A local man (although originally from Scotland) and pub landlord, Peter Allan took over the Marsden Grotto and developed it with money supposedly won at the races.
 His father was the gamekeeper of Sir Hedworth Williamson.
 Allan restored and extended the caves into a 15-room home including a ballroom and kitchen, turning Jack's house into an inn.

 In 1848 John Clay, who later became the first mayor of the County Borough of South Shields, bought The Leas and claimed that the land gave him rights to The Grotto.
 Allan battled with Clay in court and was forced to pay £50 costs and £10 annual rent for 20 years.
-Allan sank into depression and died in 1849 leaving his wife and eight children (both his father and mother also survived him).
+Allan sank into depression and died in 1849 leaving his wife and eight children.
+Both his father and mother also survived him.

-After Allan’s death his family continued to run The Grotto for an additional 35 years.
+After Allan’s death his family continued to run The Grotto for another 35 years.
 In this time many improvements were made, along with further excavations implemented by Allan's children.
 A catastrophic cliff fall in 1865 almost destroyed the inn.
 Large retaining walls were built to protect the internal structure.